 Washington, DC – One in 68 children today are being diagnosed with autism spectrum disorders (ASDs).
 The unemployment rate of adults with intellectual and developmental disabilities (I/DD), includin...

-April is Autism Acceptance Month, and in honor of the launch of The Arc’s new initiative TalentScout, we at The Arc of Carroll County wanted to highlight some of the programs we are implementing to ...
+April is Autism Acceptance Month, and in honor of the launch of The Arc’s new initiative TalentScout, here's a spotlight on a chapter that is improving the lives of people with intellectual and deve...

 Washington, DC – The federal government’s Office of Personnel Management (OPM) recently released Fiscal Year 2013 data on the hiring of people with disabilities in the government’s workforce.
 On...